rbuzmaa/Research-Project/README.md

 # Research project

-This repository contains the code and notebooks developed as part of the **MPHY0042 Research Project** in the Biomedical Engineering programme.
+This repository contains the code and notebooks developed as part of the **MPHY0042 Research Project** in Biomedical Engineering Year 3.

 ## Repository Structure